What triggered your Candida? Was it your diet, a course of antibiotics, or a prolonged period of stress?

 A healthy immune system should be able to keep Candida at bay.
 However, a diet rich in sugar works to depress your immune system, leaving it vulnerable and allowing the Candida yeast to proliferate.
 If you’re suffering from Candida symptoms like brain fog, yeast infections, and digestive issues, reducing the sugar in your diet should be one of your main priorities.

-Here is perhaps the most common culprit for a Candida overgrowth.
-Antibiotics are lifesavers, but they come with plenty of side effects.
+Antibiotics are perhaps the most common culprit for a Candida overgrowth.
+They are lifesavers, but they come with plenty of side effects.

 A course of antibiotics will likely kill the harmful bacteria for which it is prescribed, but it also destroys many of the beneficial and friendly bacteria that live in your gut.
 This army of bacteria plays a vitally important role in your immune system.
 Disturbing it can leave your body defenseless to harmful bacteria and fungi, such as the fast-growing Candida fungus that can quickly dominate the gut.